Wenhan-Tan/EKS_Multinode_Triton_TRTLLM/Cluster_Setup_Steps.md

 kubectl get nodes
 ```

-You shoud output something similar to below:
+You should see output something similar to below:

 ```
 NAME                          STATUS   ROLES    AGE     VERSION